-Students transferring from other colleges or universities must follow the same procedures of applying for admission as freshmen, and they should have a cumulative grade point average of C (2.0) or higher.
+Students transferring from other colleges or universities must follow the same application procedures as freshman students, and they should have a cumulative grade point average of C (2.0) or higher.
 A high school transcript and ACT or SAT test results are also required.
-They will receive credit for work done in accredited institutions, provided the courses were of an academic nature and the students have received an honorable dismissal.
+Credit will normally be awarded for work done in accredited institutions.
+The courses must be academic and similar in nature to courses offered at Calvin College.
 No more than seventy semester hours of advanced credit will be allowed for work completed at an accredited junior college.
-Furthermore, no matter how much work done at other institutions may be accepted, a student must complete his last year in residence and at least one upper-level course in his major to graduate from Calvin.
+Furthermore, no matter how much work done at other institutions may be accepted, all students must complete their last year in residence and at least one upper-level course in their major to graduate from Calvin.

-Transfer applicants who have been admitted must make a deposit of \$100 by June 1 which will be refunded if requested before July 1.
+Transfer applicants who have been admitted must make a tuition deposit of \$200 by June 1.
+Refunds may be requested before July 1.

 A maximum of three course credits or nine semester hours will be allowed for courses taken by correspondence from accredited colleges and universities.
-Courses taken in residence at other accredited institutions are accepted, provided they have been approved by the registrar in advance.
+Courses taken in residence at other accredited institutions are normally accepted, provided they have been approved by the registrar in advance.
 In no case, however, will work in a junior college be accepted after a student has accumulated more than twenty course units of credit at Calvin.